omoh09/omoh09/README.md

 ### Hi there 👋

 My name is Gabriel Ifoga!
-Tech Enthusiast, and Multipreneur, I have extensive experience in Web Applications, Software Development as well as Linux System Administration & DevOps Skill
+Tech Enthusiast, passionate Software Engineer and Multipreneur, I have extensive experience in Web Applications, Software Development as well as Linux System Administration & DevOps Skill

+I loves solving problems by creating products through codes.

+I focus on PHP and Laravel framework.

+MySQL, postgreSQL are some database I'm proficient at, but MongoDB is still my favorite

+I have passion for technology and how it solves specific problems daily.
+Its my desire to contribute my quota to making the world a much better place using technology.

+React in View

 - 👯 I’m looking to collaborate on ... any project
 - 💬 Ask me about ...
 Me!